Russell Ingall: Nissan Motorsport

 Ingall signed with Nissan Motorsport to race in the Pirtek Enduro Cup in 2016 and joined Rick Kelly in the No. 15 Nissan Altima.

 Triple Eight Race Engineering

 Ingall made a return to the championship in a Triple Eight Race Engineering wildcard in the 2021 Bathurst 1000 alongside Broc Feeney in a Supercheap Auto backed #39 Holden Commodore ZB.

 Other racing

 In October 2018, Ingall made his Stadium Super Trucks debut at Sydney Motorsport Park.
 He finished seventh and fifth in the weekend's two races.
 The following year, he returned to the series for the Gold Coast 600 round.
 In April 2021, Ingall took over for the injured Nash Morris for the series' final two races at Symmons Plains.

 Media career

 In 2015, Ingall was appointed a co-host on Fox Sports coverage of V8 Supercars with five-time champion and former rival Mark Skaife.

 Ingall hosts an online video series titled Enforcer and The Dude alongside Paul Morris.

-In October 2020, Ingall became the brand ambassador for Soudal Australia for their innovative range of sealants, expanding foams and adhesives.
-Soudal are best known for their sealant adhesive called T-Rex which fixes, bonds and seals everything to everything.